 Individual Campaign Contributions in El Dorado Hills, CA

-In the last 4 years, there were 2,253 contributions totaling $953,275 to Republican and conservative campaigns, averaging $423 per contribution.
+In the last 4 years, there were 2,253 contributions totaling $953,275 to the Republican Party and conservative campaigns, averaging $423 per contribution.

 (source: Federal Election Commission)